roshnet/blogstate-api/README.md

     (venv) $ gunicorn index:app --reload

 This starts the server at http://localhost:8000 by default.
-The `--reload` restarts the server on any file changes.
+The `--reload` flag enables hot reloads, i.e. it restarts the server on any file changes.

 ### Testing endpoints